Raspberries and strawberries are ubiquitous in Alaska gardens and I, for one, never tire of eating them.

 If you’re lucky, maybe you happen to have native berries like high bush cranberries, low bush blueberries or lingonberries (low bush cranberries) already growing on your property.
 If you do, there are ways to lightly manage them for increased production.
 I used to have an incredible blueberry patch in my backyard.
 If not, you can always plant them and cultivate them like you would non-native berries.
 Climate change offers both threats and opportunities for wild berries and there are ways to bolster their production.

 The table below gives you an overview of growing characteristics for various berries in the Interior.
 It was compiled from the comprehensive chapter on the topic in Alaska’s Sustainable Gardening Handbook, Pat Holloway’s excellent class on berries and other University of Alaska Fairbanks Cooperative Extension resources on berries.

 You can view many of these berries in this video or, if you’re in Fairbanks, at the Georgeson Botanical Garden where you might even be able to purchase berry plants.
 Berry plants can be purchased locally, but to find a specific variety, sometimes you need to search online.
 Unfortunately, many nurseries do not ship to Alaska.
-UAF Extension’s Using Alaska’s Wild Berries and Other Wild Edibles is an excellent resource for recipes for both native and cultivated berries in Alaska.
+UAF Extension’s book and video on Using Alaska’s Wild Berries and Other Wild Edibles is an excellent resource for both native and cultivated berries in Alaska.